‘Days Of Our Lives’ June 5: Ciara Finds Tripp & Claire Naked, Dire Plot Twist, Legal Woes For Sonny [Recap]

 — Days of our Lives (@DaysofourLives) September 26, 2011

 To the relief of many Days followers, Ciara has finally decided that she is ready to talk to Tripp about Chase raping her.
 When she walks into the flat, she catches Tripp and Claire in a compromising position.
-Days of Our Lives viewers know that Tripp stopped himself from making a huge mistake, however, Ciara doesn’t know that and believes, at that moment, that they had sex.
+Days of Our Lives viewers know that Tripp stopped himself from making a huge mistake, but Ciara doesn’t know that and believes, at that moment, that they had sex.

 Claire protests the accusations and tells her they didn’t sleep together because Tripp put a stop to it.
 Ciara is taken aback by the new information and wonders why he stopped intimacy with a “hot girl.”
 Tripp confirms that he stopped everything because of the way he feels about Ciara.